saashqdev/kubeworkz/README.md

 - **Rich observability**

-  Supports monitoring alarms and log collection in the cluster dimension and application dimension, provides a rich workload monitoring indicator interface and a cluster dimension monitoring interface, and provides flexible log query capabilities.
+  Supports monitoring alerts and log collection in the cluster dimension and application dimension, provides a rich workload monitoring indicator interface and a cluster dimension monitoring interface, and provides flexible log query capabilities.

 ## Architecture